Looking for some fun date ideas in London? I’ve got you covered.

 You’ll pass Little Venice, Maida Vale Tunnel, and London Zoo on your way through, so there will be plenty to talk about with your date.
 And once you’ve finished, there’s lots to do in the Regent’s Canal area – finish with a drink in a nearby bar for the ultimate date experience.

-If you like the idea of a barge date, but don’t fancy controlling one yourself, The Cheese Barge in Paddington is one of the best date ideas London offers.
+If you like the idea of a barge date, but don’t fancy controlling one yourself, The Cheese Barge in Paddington is a terrific opportunity for you and a date to indulge your love of cheese.

-For a really special date, opt for the roof terrace that treats you to views of Paddington Basin and order 3 cheese boards for £10 to share – absolutely divine.
+For a really special date, opt for the roof terrace between March and October that treats you to views of Paddington Basin and order 3 cheese boards for £10 to share – absolutely divine.

 Play Crazy Golf